QatarEnergy LNG: 2021–present

 In July 2021, the first delivery of LNG with a Q-Max carrier was made by Qatargas to the Krk LNG terminal in Croatia.
 This was the first time that Qatargas used the large vessel to deliver 260,000 cubic meters of LNG to a customer.
 It also delivered its first LNG on a Q-Flex carrier for the Al-Zour LNG receiving terminal in Kuwaits commission.

 In August 2021, Qatargas announced the completion of the WHP12N platform jacket for the North Field Production Sustainability (NFPS) project.
 The drilling support structure is the first to ever be built in Qatar for Qatargas and it was celebrated on the Qcon yard where it was fabricated.

 The Common Sulfur Plant (CSP) located in Ras Laffan achieved 10,000 tonnes of produced sulfur per day starting in September 2021.

 In October 2021, Shell Qatar presented Qatargas with the Reliable Asset Award for 2020 and the beginning of 2021.

 In November 2021, a project to build carbon dioxide sequestration facilities at Ras Laffan was announced and would be led by Qatargas along with Axens.
 The companies TEG technology was the reasoning for the selection of Axens.

 Qatargas hosted the 17th Engineering Forum in December 2021, which was attended to by over 400 experts in the field of engineering in the gas and oil industries.

 In January 2022, the Laffan Refinery was visited by a team from ExxonMobil Qatar and presented the facility with an award for outstanding safety performance, with has gone seven years without an injury.

 Qatargas purchased 10 LNG steam-turbine carriers from various Japanese shipowners.
 The purchase came about in January 2022 after the charter contracts came to an end and the option to purchase the vessels was possible.

 Qatargas made deals with Bangladesh in March 2022 to begin supplying LNG again during the summer while reducing the winter deliveries.

 In June 2023, Qatargas completed the pre-qualification list for the major contract for all necessary engineering, procurement, construction and installation (EPCI) requirements for the compression facilities of its North Field Production Sustainability (NFPS) project.
 In July, Qatargas awarded McDermott the EPCI for the NFPS Offshore Fuel Gas Pipeline and the Subsea Cables Project (COMP1), which includes the installation of subsea pipelines, subsea composite cables, fiber optic cables and onshore pipelines.

 In August 2023, Qatar agreed to supply Hungary with LNG starting in 2027.
 MVM started talks with Qatargas about quantity, pace and shipment.

 In September 2023, Qatargas changed its name to QatarEnergy LNG.

 QatarEnergy LNG signed a deal with PetroVietnam Gas for 70,000 tons of LNG to be delivered in April 2024 to its Thi Via LNG terminal.

+In March 2026, the first LNG production unit ("train") started at Sabine Pass USA.
+Two more units are expected by 2027.
+The facility costs more than $10 billion, and QatarEnergy shares it with ExxonMobil.